Bloodaxe980/RackDesigner/README.md

 # RackDesigner
 # Modular Synth Rack Designer
+# Eurorack, #Buchla, #BX, #Serge, #2D

    All Glory, Honor, and Praise to God the Father, God the Son and God the Holy Spirt.

-An app for designing a modular synthisizer rack.
+An app for designing a modular synthesizer rack.
 Use it to visualize the angles for your case and gauge the volume of space the case will consume.

 *****************************